Kaushalrr006/Banking_System/README.md

 ### Database

-I will start by creating a database with dummy data for up to 10 customers.
-I have the flexibility to choose the database system from options such as MySQL, MongoDB, Postgres, etc. The customers' table will contain basic fields like name, email, and current balance.
+I will start by creating a database with MongoDb.
+The customers' table will contain basic fields like name, email, and current balance.
 Additionally, a transfers table will record all transactions that occur.

 ### Website Flow